Escroco Emerald (ESCE) Price Tops $0.0000

-Escroco Emerald (ESCE) traded 1.1% higher against the dollar during the one day period ending at 19:00 PM Eastern on November 20th.
-During the last seven days, Escroco Emerald has traded 0.6% lower against the dollar.
-One Escroco Emerald token can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Escroco Emerald has a market capitalization of $40,557.10 and $354.53 worth of Escroco Emerald was traded on exchanges in the last 24 hours.
+Escroco Emerald (ESCE) traded up 0.7% against the dollar during the 24-hour period ending at 21:00 PM Eastern on November 24th.
+During the last week, Escroco Emerald has traded 6.7% higher against the dollar.
+Escroco Emerald has a market capitalization of $41,679.46 and approximately $354.53 worth of Escroco Emerald was traded on exchanges in the last day.
+One Escroco Emerald token can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.